jjrob13/EvilHangman/README.md

 EvilHangman
 ===========

-iOS app that always wins at hangman
+iOS app that cheats at hangman

 Boot it up and see if you can win!